 4 Tips Harvested From Farm Safety Week

 Fall is the busiest and, unfortunately, the most dangerous time of the year in agriculture.
-That is why September 19–25 is recognized as farm safety week – and we can all learn something.
+That is why September 17–23 is recognized as National Farm Safety and Health Week – and we can all learn something.
+The theme for 2023 is No One Can Take Your Place.
 Although you may not live or work on a farm, one thing we have in common is the need to follow similar safety measures.

 Read the Manual!